grb889/klc89/docs/Email_Forensic_Investigation.md

 * **Timestamps:** Analyze the timestamps.
 A large time gap between servers could indicate a delay or manipulation, while a suspiciously short gap between distant servers could be a red flag.
 * **Consistency Check:** Compare the Received headers to the "From" address.
 A mismatch between the originating IP address and the claimed sender's network is a strong indicator of spoofing.

+> ⚠️ **Important Limitation:**
+> In most modern webmail services (such as Gmail, Outlook.com, or Yahoo), the sender’s actual device IP address is **not** exposed in the email headers.
+> Instead, the `Received:` lines will typically show the IP address of the provider’s mail relay or proxy service.
+> This is by design, to protect user privacy.
+> Only in cases where the sender is using a **self-hosted mail server** or a **poorly configured system** will you sometimes see the true originating IP belonging to the sender’s ISP or device.

 **OSINT Upgrade**:

 * Use tools like ipinfo.io, whois.domaintools.com, or AbuseIPDB to get ownership and abuse reports.